Skip to content

 Sep 23

 Description: An introduction to the main legal theoretical approaches to int. organizations including positivism, naturalism, the process school, and critical legal studies.
 Reading: Cali_71-89.
-Assignments: Search for suitable articles.
+Assignment: Presentation 1.

 5. Legal position and powers of int. organizations.